Learning Enhancement Visits, Experiences and Projects

 Grange Park is extremely lucky to be working with Culture Bridge to help develop a further knowledge and love of culture in our school community.
 We will be travelling throughout Sunderland and visiting places of cultural interest to develop our very own Interactive Sunderland Culture QR Code Map.
 Not only will our pupils benefit from exploring places of cultural value but, by creating our map, alongside a local artist, our community will know where all of these amazing places are and share our knowledge.
 Check out where we have been so far on our tour of Sunderland by looking for the Culture Bridge symbol.

 Year 6 Marsden Beach

-Year 6 visited Marsden Rock and Souter Lighthouse where they had a geology lesson to help support their geography question; 'Would we rather live on the east or west coast?'
+Year 6 visited Marsden Rock and Souter Lighthouse using our local buses where they had a geology lesson to help support their geography question; 'Would we rather live on the east or west coast?'

 Year 4 Winter Gardens

 The class looked at how Sunderland has changed over time by comparing maps as well as looking at the history of Sunderland's ship building.

 Every Friday, Mr Langford teaches ukulele tuition to the children in KS2.
 This is a wonderful opportunity to develop their music practice and theory.